Haoran-Jiang/batchtest_covid19/README.md

 This repository explores the techniques developed in:
 >[Modeling and Computation of High Efficiency and Efficacy Multi-Step Batch Testing for Infectious Diseases] (https://arxiv.org/abs/2006.16079)
-Hongshik Ahn, Haoran Jiang, Xiaolin Li
+Hongshik Ahn, Haoran Jiang, and Xiaolin Li

 ## Table of Contents
 1. Installation
-2. Project Motivation
+2. Motivation
 3. Code and Notebook

 ## Installation